Sthitadhi1/Diabetes-Prediction-Using-Machine-Learning-Techniques/README.md

 Contributions are welcome!
 Feel free to fork this repository and submit a pull request with your improvements or new features.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- The dataset source (if applicable).
+- The dataset source-National Institute of Diabetes and Digestive and Kidney Diseases
 - Scikit-learn documentation for model training and evaluation methods.
 - Matplotlib and Seaborn for data visualization.